jerryvarghesev3-gif/Rrr/README.md

 	•	However, due to the size and complexity of the changes:
 	•	Some working scenarios and code paths were unintentionally missed during testing.
 	•	This has been identified as an area for improvement in future migrations.

+Create a professional flowchart for an Automated Firmware Updater.

+Start with App.exe containing bundle.zip and launcher.exe.

+Extract bundle.zip to AppData.

+Decision: Was unzip successful?

+If no, check if required files exist in AppData.

+If files do not exist, show error popup "Unable to unzip or files not found".

+If files exist or unzip succeeds, start launcher.exe.

+launcher.exe reads hardware configuration, firmware version, bootloader version, and device configuration.

+Store this information in a device data structure.

+Load compatibility matrix from AppData.

+Determine transfer method and upgrade rules.

+Generate upgrade plan.

+Identify boards such as ICB, HIB, WAM.

+Upgrade boards sequentially.

+Verify firmware version after each update.

+End with upgrade completion.